-The family is a Netflix documentary series about the conspiracy conducted by The Fellowship, originally led by Doug Coe, who set out to turn American politics towards fundamentalist evangelicalism through the backdoors of Washington, DC.
+The Family is a Netflix documentary series about the conspiracy surrounding The Fellowship: a group led by Doug Coe which set out to turn American politics down the path of fundamentalist evangelicalism through the backdoors of Washington, DC.

 Bob Lazar: Area 51 and Flying Saucers

-This isn’t really a conspiracy but a look at the American history that takes a look at the events with a particular outlook and an ideological approach.
-It’s made by the Oliver Stone who has always taken a contrarian approach on the political issues of our time.
+This isn’t really a conspiracy, but rather a look at American History with a specific, ideological approach.
+The film is produced by Oliver Stone, who is known for his contrarian approach to the political issues of our time.

 America’s Book of Secrets

-In the end, this Netflix documentary series is about the conspiracy theories in general.
-Each episode is an introductory chapter in one of the most popular conspiracy theories.
-The film takes each of the claims somewhat seriously and allows those who believe in them to present their case.
+In the end, this Netflix documentary series is about the concept of conspiracy theories in general.
+Each episode is an introductory chapter into one of the world’s most popular conspiracy theories.
+The film takes each of the claims somewhat seriously, allowing those who believe in them a fair chance to present their case.

-Have in mind that this list is there for entertainment only and to be responsible when looking for information sources online.
+Have in mind that this list is for entertainment purposes only.
+Please be responsible when searching for information online.